IBMDeveloperUK/Secure-Cloud/README.md

 # Disaster Donations Website

-In this code pattern, we will create a disaster donations website using a node.js Express app, and a python backend app (exposing a RESTful API).
+We will create a disaster donations website using a node.js Express app, and a python backend app (exposing a RESTful API).
 The website presents an interface to learn about the latest news after a natural disater, and allows the reader to donate